 Food truck owners have increased the number of their catering gigs over the past few years.
 This has become an alternative profit source for their mobile food empires.
 As this area evolves, more and more trucks have added outdoor food truck catering to the services they provide to their communities.

 Many of these jobs come from their loyal customers who adore the food from their menus.
 Some jobs involve driving the truck up to an event space and serving directly from the truck.
 Others require the trucks staff to move indoors to use a larger kitchen or be able to provide a complete catering service.

 While many these catering food truck owners prefer the ease of controlled indoor events such as those that take place in hotels, banquet halls or homes, taking control of outdoor food truck catering events is possible.

 Tips for dealing with outdoor food truck catering events:

-- Prepare for wind, not just rain: Even the best food truck vendor can’t control the weather.
+- Prepare for wind, not just rain.
+Even the best food truck vendor can’t control the weather.
 But you certainly can plan for it.
 And a sunny windy day can be just as detrimental as a rainstorm.
-Have you prepared for the high gusts that may blow through the event, knocking over all of the table centerpieces or putting out your lit candles or chafing fuel?
+Have you prepared for the high wind gusts?
+They could blow through the event, knocking over all of the table centerpieces or putting out your lit candles or chafing fuel?

 - Keep food safe.
 While keeping hot foods hot and cold foods cold may seem simple, unpredictable conditions outdoors can add challenges to this simplicity.
 Food shouldn’t sit out so long that hot food cools to the danger zone and cold food warms to the danger zone.
 Solutions include having an extra supply of chafing fuel on hand, keeping buffet times to 1 ½ to 2 hours maximum, or putting food out in smaller portions.